Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 April 2025 02.20.56 UTC
+- WIB: Minggu, 27 April 2025 03.25.59 UTC
-- WITA: Minggu, 27 April 2025 03.20.56 UTC
+- WITA: Minggu, 27 April 2025 04.25.59 UTC
-- WIT: Minggu, 27 April 2025 04.20.56 UTC
+- WIT: Minggu, 27 April 2025 05.25.59 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: nature
+Kategori: success